 - Offering a group coverage HRA or a health stipend is an affordable solution for employers looking to reduce their employees' financial burden when accessing fertility care and other pregnancy-related benefits.

 Why you should offer fertility benefits

 Offering comprehensive fertility benefits is critical for organizations striving to be more inclusive.
 After all, fertility is not just a women’s issue.

 Family-planning benefits should meet the needs of employees of any orientation and gender identity to be truly inclusive, including same-sex couples, LGBTQ+ employees, and male staff members.
-This benefit should also extend to a single individual as the diagnosis of infertility isn’t bound by marital status.
+This benefit should also extend to single parents, as an infertility diagnosis isn’t bound by marital status.

 Additionally, fertility benefits are becoming a top consideration in today’s job market.
-One study3 found that 68% of employees said they would switch jobs to ensure they had fertility coverage.
-The same study found that 90% of individuals need coverage for infertility treatment.
+One study2 found that 88% of employees said they would switch jobs to get fertility coverage.
+61% of employees with fertility benefits also reported greater company loyalty and improved workplace culture.

-Similarly, 60% of women say they would opt for a company offering fertility benefits over a company that didn’t.

 With these stats, it’s easy to see that fertility coverage can help employers recruit and retain top talent.